isabella232/dynamic-media-classic.en-1/help/quick-start-mixed-media-sets.md

 ## 7. Linking a Mixed Media Set to a web page

-Dynamic Media Classic activates URL calls for Mixed Media Sets after you publish them.
+Adobe Dynamic Media Classic activates URL calls for Mixed Media Sets after you publish them.
 You can copy these URLs from the Preview page.

 Select the Mixed Media Set, and then click **[!UICONTROL Preview]**.
 In the Preview page, select a Mixed Media Set Viewer Preset, and then click **[!UICONTROL Copy URL]**.
 See [Link a Mixed Media Set to a web page](linking-mixed-media-set-web.md#linking-a-mixed-media-set-to-a-web-page).